How to photograph the Perseides meteor shower

 ISO

-That will obviously give you more noise, but that’s now on you to decide.
+That will obviously give you more noise, but it’s now on you to decide, whether you prefer brighter meteors, or less noise.

 Focus